AY2526S1-CS2103T-F08b-3/tp/docs/UserGuide.md

 > **Problem:** Someone with identical details is already in the system
 >
 > **Solution:**
-> - You cannot have two people with the exact same name, phone, email, and address
+> - You cannot have two people with the exact phone or email
 > - If this is genuinely a different person, change at least one detail
 > - If you're trying to update existing info, use `edit` instead of `add`